wesleygomersall/QAA/notes.md

 ```
 </details>

+In script [cutntrim.sh](cutntrim.sh) these samples are adapter trimmed and then quality trimmed.
+I create a custom plotting script [pairedreadlengthdist.py](pairedreadlengthdist.py)

 # TODO

 Using `cutadapt` trim adapter sequences from these files.
 Use default settings.
 What proportion of reads (both R1 and R2) were trimmed?